 The Private Internet Access MacOS application is simple, yet powerful as it exposes some advanced features.

-From the Region dropdown you are able to select the location to connect to.
-You are not able to select the server.
-The app will connect to the server that offers the best performance for the chosen location.
+From the Region drop-down, you can select the location to connect to.
+You are not able to choose the server.
+The app will connect to the server that offers the best performance for the selected location.
 The Auto option connects to the closest server/location.

 The Private Internet Access MacOS app uses the OpenVPN protocol to connect to the VPN servers.
 You may choose from the UDP or TCP connection types.
-Also you are able to choose the remote port.
+Also, you can select the remote port.
 Thus, you have several alternatives in case some ports are blocked by your ISP or at school.

-To sum up, the Private Internet Access application works great, connects smoothly and offers good speed.
+To sum up, the Private Internet Access application works great, connects smoothly and offers excellent speed.

 PIA does not have their VPN app listed to the MacOS App Store.